Fantastic6/Notes/Test_Instructions.md

 The display button can be clicked to check the contents of memory location x where x is an index.

-Teh Single Step Switch will run the instruction.
+The Single Step Switch will run the instruction.

+To run:

+Macs - Terminal Command: java -jar yourjarfile.jar

 # Test Instructions